ClementHuber/arithmetic_solver/README.md

 5. Remove duplicates among the computed solutions

 The **computational complexity** of this algorithm is: `N! * 4^(N-1) * N ~ O(N!)`

+## TODO

+- UML diagram of the architecture
+- Unit tests